 President Clinton initially supported President Bush and endorsed OIF based on Clinton's still-fresh presidential experience struggling with Saddam.
 For example, in July 2003, Clinton counseled, "I would say the most important thing is we should focus on what's the best way to build Iraq as a democracy? . . .
 We should be pulling for America on this.
 We should be pulling for the people of Iraq."
 However, where Lieberman stayed steadfast despite tremendous political pressure, even at the cost of his party, Clinton eventually caved to party pressure and turned on Bush and the US peace-building mission in Iraq.

-One of President Bush's objectives for giving Saddam a final chance to comply in 2002-2003 was to bolster the UN as a credible enforcer on WMD proliferation.
+One of President Bush's objectives for giving Saddam a final chance to comply in 2002-2003 was to bolster the UN as a credible enforcer on rogue states and WMD proscription.
 Bush faithfully followed the enforcement procedure on Iraq he inherited from President Clinton, although Bush deviated from Clinton's public case.
-However, although the UN sanctioned the post-war peace operations in Iraq, UN officials disclaimed the invasion of Iraq.
-By doing so, UN officials discredited the enforcement procedure that defined OIF, thus weakening the UN as a credible enforcer on WMD proliferation.
+However, although Bush moved to enforce UNSC resolutions and the UN sanctioned the post-war peace operations in Iraq, UN officials disclaimed the invasion of Iraq.
+By doing so, UN officials discredited the enforcement procedure that defined OIF, thus weakening the UN as a credible enforcer on rogue states and WMD proscription.

 Noting that Bush had to be "reeling" in the wake of the attacks of September 11, 2001, Clinton said Bush's first priority was to keep al Qaeda and other terrorist networks from obtaining "chemical and biological weapons or small amounts of fissile material."President Bush concurred with his predecessor that the 9/11 attacks increased the urgency to resolve the Iraq problem: